-FOUN 201 Foundations: Peer Mentoring (1)
+FOUN 201 Foundations: Peer Mentoring (0-1)

 Student will serve as a peer mentor for one section of Foundations and participate in a guided practicum in teaching to develop the student's instructional and leadership skills.
+May be repeated for a maximum of 3 credits.
+Standard grading applies for initial course, but grading is pass/fail if course is repeated.
 Prereq: FOUN 101 and permission of the program director.
 Offered: Fall.

-Orientation and Connections: The Academic Success Center staff participates in four Freshman Orientation sessions and one Transfer Orientation session for students and their parents, as well as Connections, a four-day "welcome back" event for entering freshmen.
+Orientation: The Academic Success Center staff participates in four Freshman Orientation sessions and one Transfer Orientation session for students and their parents.
+Contact the Office of Admission or visit http://admission.samford.edu for more information.